 Over the last 15 years, the Environment Agency’s National Environment Programme (NEP) has identified a large number of Severn Trent Water Ltd’s (STWL) abstractions that were potentially contributing to the failure of water bodies to meet Good status under the Water Framework Directive (WFD).
 The potential reductions in abstraction to meet the default flow targets would have had a significant impact on STWL’s supply demand balance.

-ESI and consortium partners APEM and Hydro-Logic investigated these sources over a number of AMP cycles and through careful measurement of flows, water quality, ecology and the application of leading edge science, made technically robust assessments of how much, (if any), additional flow would be required in these streams to address the impact of abstraction.
+ESI, now part of Stantec, and consortium partners APEM and Hydro-Logic investigated these sources over a number of AMP cycles and through careful measurement of flows, water quality, ecology and the application of leading edge science, made technically robust assessments of how much, (if any), additional flow would be required in these streams to address the impact of abstraction.

 As a result, the final abstraction reductions in STWL’s Water Resources Management Plan were substantially lower than initially identified.

 STWL’s AMP6 NEP low flow programme included over 72 Water Framework Directive (WFD) water bodies requiring investigation or action, with a total assessed flow deficit against WFD Environmental Flow Indicators of over 200 Ml/d.
 Investigating such a large number of sites was a major programme of work and also represented a significant risk to STWL, as the potential reductions could significantly affect its supply demand balance.
 This was a substantial increase over the large AMP5 programme, when over 30 sites were investigated by ESI.